 }

-- Colon (:): It is used in many situations with the conditional operator (?:) to divide the switch statement into the parts of the case statement.
+- Colon (:): This symbol is commonly employed alongside the conditional operator (?:) to segment the switch statement into different sections of the case statement.

 Program: